-To solve the model, consider first the optimal effort decision of the worker for any contract $(\alpha_i, \beta_i)$.
-Recall that $e_i$ maximizes worker $i$'s certainty equivalent consumption as defined in \eqref{CE}.
+We now characterize the optimal contract.
+Consider first the optimal effort decision of the worker for any contract $(\alpha_i, \beta_i)$.
 Workers play a non-cooperative game similar to that in \cite{ballester2006}.
-The best-reply function of worker $i$ is thus given by
+The best-reply function of worker $i$ is given by

-Notice that the contract's fixed payment $\beta_i$ has no effect on workers' incentives.
-A worker is motivated to work only through performance-based compensations $\alpha_i$, and by the actions of others.
-Any Nash equilibrium effort profile $\mathbf{e}^\star$ satisfies
+Notice that the contract's fixed payment $\beta_i$ has no effect on workers' effort incentives.
+A worker is motivated to work only through performance-based compensation $\alpha_i$, and by the actions of peers.
+Any Nash equilibrium effort profile $\mathbf{e}^{*}$ satisfies

-We now make an assumption about the strength of strategic spillovers.
-Recall that the spectral radius of a matrix is the maximum of its eigenvalues' absolute values.